rjrockzz/sensor-data-correlation/README.md

 * Standing
 * Laying
 <br>
 Using embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity were captured at a constant rate of 50Hz.

+[**Accelerometers**](https://en.wikipedia.org/wiki/Accelerometer) detect magnitude and direction of the proper acceleration, as a vector quantity, and can be used to sense orientation (because direction of weight changes)
+<br><br>
+[**GyroScope**](https://en.wikipedia.org/wiki/Gyroscope) maintains orientation along a axis so that the orientation is unaffected by tilting or rotation of the mounting, according to the conservation of angular momentum.
+<br><br>
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets.

 * 70% of the volunteers were selected for generating the training data.<br>
 * 30% of the volunteers were selected for generating the testing data.

-The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
-The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
-The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
-From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
-See 'features_info.txt' for more details. <br><br>

-[**Accelerometers**](https://en.wikipedia.org/wiki/Accelerometer) detect magnitude and direction of the proper acceleration, as a vector quantity, and can be used to sense orientation (because direction of weight changes)
-<br><br>
-[**GyroScope**](https://en.wikipedia.org/wiki/Gyroscope) maintains orientation along a axis so that the orientation is unaffected by tilting or rotation of the mounting, according to the conservation of angular momentum.
-<br><br>

 -------------------------------------------------------------------------------